radcamp/radcamp.github.io/NYC2023/PCA_API.md

 data = "peddrad_outfiles/peddrad.snps.hdf5"
 pca = ipa.pca(data)
 ```
-> **Note:** Here we use the hdf5 file with SNPs generated with ipyrad from the
+> **Note:** Here we use the hdf5 database file with SNPs generated with ipyrad from the
+simulated data.
+The database file contains the genotype calls information as well
+as linkage information that is used for subsampling unlinked SNPs and bootstrap resampling.

-simulated data, but the `ipyrad.analysis.pca` module can also read in data from
+> **Note:** The `ipyrad.analysis.pca` module can also read in data from
 *any* vcf file, so it's possible to quickly generate PCA plots for any vcf from
 any dataset.